The top RN to BSN program & degree completion resource

 According to Careerbuilder.com, on a national scale registered nurses with a BSN make an average salary of $72,204.
 A registered nurse that does have a BSN makes an average salary of $69,423.
 This is a difference of $2,781 yearly or $231.75 monthly.

 According to indeed.com, a Registered Nurse with a BSN makes an annual salary of $64,000 while a nurse without a BSN makes an annual salary of $67,000!
 That doesn’t seem to make sense.
 A nurse with less education is making more money on average than a more educated nurse?
 This is most likely not the case.
 The most probable explanation is that employers when posting positions are not always specifying BSN.
 It is also interesting to note that the average annual salaries for Registered Nurses on indeed.com are lower than both Careerbuilder.com and bls.gov.
-However, if you are considering your MSN indeed.com offers much better numbers than Careerbuilder.com. $83,000 annual salary on indeed.com versus $67,127 on Careerbuilder.com.
+However, if you are considering your RN to MSN, Indeed.com offers much different numbers than Careerbuilder.com. $83,000 annual salary on indeed.com versus $67,127 on Careerbuilder.com.

 Opportunities for RNs and BSNs